US declares Karnataka-born Islamic State recruiter Mohammed Shafi Armar global terrorist

 He also recruited and mentored two of the bombers involved in the March 2016 Brussels attacks that killed 32 and left many more wounded.

-Mohammed Binali is a senior member of ISIS who departed Bahrain to join the terrorist group in 2014 and has since appeared in multiple ISIS propaganda videos calling on Bahrainis, specifically members of Bahrain’s security forces, to join ISIS, it said.
+Mohammed Binali is a senior member of Islamic State who departed Bahrain to join the terrorist group in 2014 and has since appeared in multiple Islamic State propaganda videos calling on Bahrainis, specifically members of Bahrain’s security forces, to join Islamic State, it said.